 Before I came here I worked for a very large corporation that wasn't focused on grassroots community involvement.
 Here, the importance of making a difference comes from the top.
-The management leads by example by doing the right think for service and giving.
+The management leads by example by doing the right thing for service and giving.

 As a business banker I see our community work as a big asset.
 Small business owners know that we are part of the fabric of the local community.
 They see our involvement and they appreciate it.

 Making A Difference